openslide/openslide-bin/README.md

 ### Common problems

-New dependencies sometimes have build bugs that need to be fixed in wrapdb or upstream.
+New dependencies sometimes have build bugs that need to be fixed in WrapDB or upstream.
 Common problems include:

 1. Libraries dllexporting their public symbols when built as a Windows static